lmcluskie/dash-cricket/README.md

 # dash-cricket
- Dashboard to display cricket stats
+ Dashboard to display cricket stats, hosted by Heroku at https://burningtin-cricket.herokuapp.com/

  Data used is from the 200 highest scorers in test cricket with average > 35.